InPower

 Before delving further into understanding our users, I first wanted to get a better grasp on the current market of competitors and their usage of chatbots and AI.
 Conducting a competitor analysis afforded me with valuable insights and allowed me to investigate industry trends, visualize user expectations and identify feature gaps.
 I explored general AI-based chatbot competitors, as well as those more focused on user mental health.

-• Many chatbot competitors provide tailored and customizable experiences for users.
+Many chatbot competitors provide tailored and customizable experiences to go above and beyond for users.

 In order to better understand how users feel about chatbots and AI, I conducted user interviews with the following research objectives: